Overwhelmed hospitals: Tragic stories of people who died of COVID-19 in the cold as told by relatives

 — ange (@ange_741_) March 28, 2021

-He shared that his father contracted the virus on March 16.
-His family managed to get a doctor to monitor him via text messaging and isolate him until in the evening of March 27 when he started to experience difficulty in breathing.
+His father was infected on March 16.
+His family managed to get a doctor to monitor him via text messaging and isolate him until the evening of March 27 when he started to experience difficulty in breathing.

 “Instead we opted for a volunteer vehicle from a close friend.
 We were sustaining him through oxygen but the tank was nearly out,” he said.